craftcms/shopify/README.md

 DDEV makes this simple, with [the `ddev share` command](https://ddev.readthedocs.io/en/latest/users/topics/sharing/).

 > [!TIP]
-> Use the `SHOPIFY_WEBHOOKS_BASE_URL` environment variable to override your project’s base URL when creating webhooks; this allows you to continue using your regular DDEV site URL for control panel and front-end access, rather than overriding the entire project or site’s base URL.
+> Use the `SHOPIFY_PUBLIC_DEV_URL` environment variable to override your project’s base URL when creating webhooks; this allows you to continue using your regular DDEV site URL for control panel and front-end access, rather than overriding the entire project or site’s base URL.
 >
 > This setting may not work if you have set a custom `cpBaseUrl`!